lvh/lvh.github.com/source/_posts/2013-12-18-external-drive-lossage-on-mavericks.markdown

 Apparently the solution is to boot into Linux to fix the drive.
 I'll let you know how that pans out.

+UPDATE: Booted into Linux, was able to read everything. `fsck` does report something wrong with the filesystem, but not bad enough that I can't mount or umount it.
+Was able to salvage what looks to be all the data I wanted; didn't bother to try and get e.g. Time Machine or Spotlight index data off, which is where I suspect the issues to stem from.